 It was only during the 19th century CE when the “umbrella” term, Islamic art, was used to describe the cultural material from the vast regions of Islam, spanning almost 1400 years.
 Therefore, it is important that when we explore Islamic art, we must keep in mind that it includes numerous art forms and artists from numerous regions and socio-political structures like kingdoms and dynasties.

 To understand Islam art, let us briefly explore how it originated, and what the Islamic religion is.

 The Islamic religion is one of the world’s largest practiced monotheistic religions alongside Christianity and Judaism (all of which are also called “Abrahamic faiths” because they share similar relationships with the prophet Abraham).

 Medieval Persian manuscript depicting Muhammad leading Abraham, Moses, and Jesus in prayer; Unknown author Unknown author, Public domain, via Wikimedia Commons

-The beginnings of the Islamic religion lie with the prophet Muhammad, who was the founder of the religion, and its seminal religious text, the Qur’an, which was written from the prophet’s recitations after his religious revelations.
-The Arabian city, Mecca, is where Mohammad is believed to have been born, and is considered a sacred and holy city.
+The beginnings of the Islamic religion lie with the prophet Muhammad, who was the founder of the religion, and its seminal religious text, the Qur’an, which was written from the prophet’s recitations after his religious revelations from Allah.
+The Arabian city, Mecca, is where Mohammad is believed to have been born and is considered a sacred and holy city.